Wondering how to handle constipation in your toddler? Check out our expert's views on what causes the problem and how to help your child feel better.

 Constipation in children may be caused by the abnormal site or size of the anal opening, by drugs given for prolonged diarrhoea or a congenital condition called Aganglionosis (a disease of the large intestine which can cause constipation and intestinal blockages).

 However, most commonly, though, it is due to poor feeding habits and improper toilet training in childhood.
-In 95 per cent to 98 per cent of children over two years old, it can be traced to inadequacies in the daily diet, both in terms of quality and of quantity.
+In 95 to 98 per cent of children over two years old, it can be traced to inadequacies in the daily diet, both in terms of quality and of quantity.
 Other causes include taking drugs like Codeine, which is given for coughs.
 In some toddlers, a spinal cord defect, trauma or a tumour can affect the nerves and cause constipation and or incontinence of the bowel and bladder.

 Constipation is, in some cases, part of the Dysfunctional Elimination Syndrome (DES) that affects the urinary as well as bowel evacuation function.
 In such cases, the evacuation of stools in the terminal large intestine is incomplete and the stools keep accumulating over a period of days, weeks and, sometimes, even months.
 This could lead to impaction.
 In impaction, the stool volume is so large – it can be felt even during an abdominal examination.
 There is also a hard mass in the rectum that the toddler just cannot evacuate.
 He gets tired of straining to pass the stools.